A definitive guide on how to write a blog post

 The title or headline of an article is what is going to attract attention when people search.
 So it must be attention-grabbing to encourage them to read the rest of your article.

 I always use an online headline analyser to build the words of a headline, as well as an SEO title tag.

 I can check the length, the number of words and quality score as I experiment with my title.
 The image below shows the result I chose for my SEO title.

-For the article title, I modified it to, “11 Ideas To Help You Write The Positively Perfect Blog Post.”
+For the article title, I modified it to, “11 Ideas On Help You Write A Blog Post Perfectly.”

 While working on the titles, I discovered that adding the word “perfect” increased the quality score.
 So I added it to my base keyword.

 4. Make a list of semantic keywords.